notfartdev/zoidcash/MOONWARE_OS_CONCEPT.md

 ## ⚡ Why Solana

 Solana's high speed and scalability make it the perfect foundation for privacy at scale.
-Moonware OS adds security without slowing it down.
+Zoidcash adds security without slowing it down.
 You get both performance and protection.

 ---

-## 🌙 The Moon Philosophy
+## 🤖 The Zoid Philosophy

 1. **Privacy by default, transparency by choice.**
 2. **Cryptography replaces trust.**
 3. **Decentralization is defense.**

-Moonware OS is inspired by the Freedom of the Press Foundation and the privacy-by-design movement that followed Edward Snowden's call for a freer internet.
+Zoidcash is inspired by the Freedom of the Press Foundation and the privacy-by-design movement that followed Edward Snowden's call for a freer internet.
 Our work continues that legacy with open tools that protect everyone.

 ---

 ## 📋 Core Modules

-### 1. MOONOS (Core Operating System)
+### 1. ZOID OS (Core Operating System)

-**Code**: `MOONOS_001`
+**Code**: `ZOID OS_001`
 **Status**: ACTIVE

-The secure foundation of Moonware OS.
+The secure foundation of Zoidcash.
 Creates ephemeral sessions that hide device, location, and wallet data.
 Each session is isolated and destroyed when complete, leaving no trace.

 **How It Works:**
 - **Ephemeral Sessions**: Every transaction runs in a short-lived virtual space that's destroyed after completion
-- **Hidden Metadata**: Device info and IP data are stripped or rerouted through Moonware relays
+- **Hidden Metadata**: Device info and IP data are stripped or rerouted through Zoid relays
 - **Isolated Wallet Keys**: Private keys never leave the local environment, separated from interface layer
 - **Secure Routing**: All connections pass through encryption and global relays

 **User Experience:**
-Using MoonOS should feel the same as using a normal Solana wallet.
+Using Zoidcash should feel the same as using a normal Solana wallet.
 The difference is what happens in the background.
 Every click and transaction goes through a clean environment with no link to past sessions.

 ---